Campaign for a permanent home – CDC Plans Blocked

 Next Steps

-Getting construction funding will be a major challenge, especially since the lease agreement includes an “opt-out” provision if the city does not guarantee funding by November 2024.
-Ideally project cost estimates would be ready to propose as part of the city’s mid-cycle budget process starting in spring 2024, but it’s extremely unlikely that the budget for Capital Improvement Projects (CIP) would support significant costs for remodeling, and both OPL and Friends are seeking outside funding.
+Getting construction funding will be a major challenge, especially since Ideally project cost estimates would be ready to propose as part of the city’s mid-cycle budget process starting in spring 2024, but it’s extremely unlikely that the budget for Capital Improvement Projects would support all costs for remodeling, and both OPL and Friends are seeking outside funding.

 If the project secures enough funding, the next step would be to prepare detailed plans and specifications to be the basis for contracting and construction.
-Because the property will still be owned by the Oakland Unified School District (OUSD), plans would also be reviewed by the state for compliance with school requirements.
+Because the property will still be owned by OUSD, plans would also be reviewed by the state for compliance with school requirements.

 How you can help